sunsetmountain/raspberryOpenCV/README.md

 chmod +x initialsoftware.sh

 Open your /etc/dphys-swapfile (sudo nano /etc/dphys-swapfile) and then edit the CONF_SWAPSIZE variable:

-# set size to absolute value, leaving empty (default) then uses computed value
-#   you most likely don't want this, unless you have an special disk situation
-# CONF_SWAPSIZE=100
 CONF_SWAPSIZE=1024

 Run the installation script

 ./initialsoftware.sh

+Open your  /etc/dphys-swapfile and then edit the put the CONF_SWAPSIZE variable back to the original value:

+CONF_SWAPSIZE=100